etan18/Obsidian-Notes/Computer Science/Low Level/compiler.md

 ### 4. loader
 The *loader* prepares the executable file such that it's able to run.
 In C [[memory structure]], this includes setting up an address space in memory and running machine code instructions in the executable.

+---
+Eager execution, or op-by-op compilation, runs operations as soon as they are called.

+Graph execution, or lazy execution, builds and maintains the [[computational graphs]] for the executed code, but does not perform the actual operations until absolutely necessary.
+That is, when the Python expression is `eval`-ed.